Doug Miller – Alto Saxophone

 In The Monterey Mix

 We are excited to announce that in 2022 we established In The Monterey Mix to accommodate our clients on the Monterey Peninsula.
-It includes a core of musicians above and where needed we combine with fantastic local talent providing the same high quality experience.
+It includes a core of musicians above and where needed we add fantastic local talent providing the same high quality experience.